cairo-book/cairo-book/src/ch07-02-traits-in-cairo.md

 In the code above, `RectangleGeometry` implements the trait `ShapeGeometry` defining what the methods `boundary` and `area` should do.
 Note that the function parameters and return value types are identical to the trait specification.

-## Creating a trait implicitly, without a direct declaration.
+## Implementing a trait, without writing its declaration.

-In another approach, the task of generating traits can be handled by the compiler itself.
-This is made possible by using the `#[generate_trait]` attribute with the trait implementation.
-When this approach is taken, remember to add `Trait` as a suffix to your trait name.
+You can write implementations directly without definining the corresponding trait.
+This is made possible by using the `#[generate_trait]` attribute with on the implementation, which will make the compiler generate the trait corresponding to the implementation automatically.
+Remember to add `Trait` as a suffix to your trait name, as the compiler will create the trait by adding a `Trait` suffix to the implementation name.

 ```rust
 #[generate_trait]